The Seiberg-Witten equations and the length spectrum of hyperbolic three-manifolds: Methods for ruling out small eigenvalues

 \subsection{Excluding eigenvalues: the method of Booker and Strombergsson}

-While the proofs of the two main results of the paper, Theorems \ref{Thm1} and \ref{Thm2}, both involve proving restrictions on the value of $\sqrt{\lambda_1^\ast(M)},$ their nature is rather different. \begin{itemize} \item[-] In Theorem \ref{Thm2}, the entire interest lies in finding a narrow window in $[0,\sqrt{2}]$ in which $\sqrt{\lambda_1^\ast(M)}$ certifiably lies.
+While the proofs of the two main results of the paper, Theorems \ref{Thm1} and \ref{Thm2}, both involve proving restrictions on the value of $\sqrt{\lambda_1^\ast(Y)},$ their nature is rather different. \begin{itemize} \item In Theorem \ref{Thm2}, the entire interest lies in finding a narrow window in $[0,\sqrt{2}]$ in which $\sqrt{\lambda_1^\ast(Y)}$ certifiably lies.

-\item[-] In Theorem \ref{Thm1}, we need only show that $\sqrt{\lambda_1^\ast(M)} \notin [0,\sqrt{2}].$ To demonstrate the latter, there is no specific need to find narrow windows in $(\sqrt{2},\infty)$ in which $\lambda_1^\ast(M)$ certifiably lies.
-However, localizing the value of $\sqrt{\lambda_1^\ast(M)}$ gives independently interesting information about $M.$ \end{itemize}
+\item In Theorem \ref{Thm1}, we need only show that $\sqrt{\lambda_1^\ast(Y)} \notin [0,\sqrt{2}].$ To demonstrate the latter, there is no specific need to find narrow windows in $(\sqrt{2},\infty)$ in which $\lambda_1^\ast(Y)$ certifiably lies.
+However, localizing the value of $\sqrt{\lambda_1^\ast(Y)}$ gives independently interesting information about $Y.$ \end{itemize}

 Both problems can be attacked with the method of Booker and Strombergsson \cite{BS}.
-But for completeness, we next describe a cruder approach yielding examples for Theorem \ref{Thm1}, i.e $M$ for which $\sqrt{\lambda_1^\ast(M)} > \sqrt{2}.$ \\
+But for completeness, we next describe a cruder approach yielding examples for Theorem \ref{Thm1}, i.e $Y$ for which $\sqrt{\lambda_1^\ast(Y)} > \sqrt{2}.$ \\

-To find examples for Theorem \ref{Thm1}, it is natural to apply the trace formula to admissible test functions $H_0$ for which $\widehat{H_0}$ looks like $\mathbf{1}_{[-\sqrt{2},\sqrt{2}]}$ (or any $H_0$ for which $\widehat{H}_0$ is large on $[-\sqrt{2},\sqrt{2}]$ and decays quickly to 0); such $H_0$ might allow us to use Lemma \ref{exclusioncertificate} effectively.
-Regarding the evaluation of $\sum_j \widehat{H_0}(t_j)$ via the trace formula, recall that the prime geodesic theorem for closed, hyperbolic 3-manifold $M$ states:
+To find examples for Theorem \ref{Thm1}, it is natural to apply the trace formula to admissible test functions $H_0$ for which $\widehat{H_0}$ looks like the indicator function $\mathbf{1}_{[-\sqrt{2},\sqrt{2}]}$ (or any $H_0$ for which $\widehat{H}_0$ is large on $[-\sqrt{2},\sqrt{2}]$ and decays quickly to 0); such $H_0$ might allow us to use Lemma \ref{exclusioncertificate} effectively.
+Regarding the evaluation of $\sum_j \widehat{H_0}(t_j)$ via the trace formula, recall the prime geodesic theorem on closed, hyperbolic 3-manifolds $Y$ \cite{Sarnak}:

-To evaluate the test function $H_0$ on that many (complex) lengths and sum them is exponentially difficult in $R.$ For this reason, it is only possible, in practice, to evaluate the spectral side of the trace formula, via the geometric trace formula from Corollary \ref{geometrictraceformulacoexact1forms} and Theorem \ref{geometrictraceformulallimit} for admissible function $H_0$ supported on $[-R_0,R_0]$ for some relatively small $R_0.$ See \S \ref{computations} for discussion of practical choices for $R_0$.
+To evaluate the test function $H_0$ on that many (complex) lengths and sum them is exponentially difficult in $R.$ For this reason, it is only possible, in practice, to evaluate the spectral side of the trace formula, via the geometric trace formula from Theorem \ref{geometrictraceformulacoexact1formsnew} and Theorem \ref{geometrictraceformulallimitnew} for admissible function $H_0$ supported on $[-R_0,R_0],$ for some relatively small $R_0.$ See \S \ref{computations} for discussion of practical choices for $R_0$.
 Of course, by the uncertainty principle, restricting the support of $H_0$ makes it difficult to localize $\widehat{H_0}.$